-^{}excluding advances to suppliers and advances subject to liquidation
+^{}excluding advances to suppliers and advances subject to liquidation included as part of Others under Prepayments and Other Current Assets

 (a) Cash and Cash Equivalents

 The credit risk for cash and cash equivalents is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
 Included in the cash and cash equivalents are cash in banks and short-term placements which are insured by the Philippine Deposit Insurance Corp. up to a maximum coverage of P0.5 million for every depositor per banking institution.